-- The Director of Assessment and the Chair of the Assessment Commission are voting members of the Academic Council, Curriculum Planning Commission, and the General Education Advisory Council. - The director prepares reports for Academic Council for each of its meetings and brings assessment matters to the council as needed. - The director periodically updates the Deans and the Provost on important junctures in OIT's structured process and on assessment matters in general. - The director regularly communicates with assessment coordinators through email, formal meetings, training on assessment topics, and regular consultations and work sessions. - The Executive Committee of the Assessment Commission meets regularly and includes broad representation from the campus, including the Director of Institutional Research. - The director writes and disseminates annual assessment reports, as detailed in the Assessment Reporting section below. - The chair and director ensure that assessment information is shared with appropriate campus bodies, as detailed in the Assessment Reporting section below.
+- The Director of Assessment is a voting member of the Provost's Council, Curriculum Planning Commission, and the General Education Advisory Council. - The director prepares reports for the Provost's Council for each of its meetings and brings assessment matters to the council as needed. - The director periodically updates the Deans and the Provost on important junctures in OIT's structured process and on assessment matters in general. - The director regularly communicates with assessment coordinators through email, formal meetings, training on assessment topics, and regular consultations and work sessions. - The Executive Committee of the Assessment Commission meets regularly and includes broad representation from the campus, including the Director of Institutional Research. - The director writes and disseminates annual assessment reports, as detailed in the Assessment Reporting section below. - The chair and director ensure that assessment information is shared with appropriate campus bodies, as detailed in the Assessment Reporting section below.